Depreciation Allowance and Recapture Tax

 $400,000 / 27.5 = $14,544

-Note The example above reflects the "annual" depreciation allowance (i.e., a full twelve months).
+Note This example reflects the "annual" depreciation allowance (i.e., a full twelve months).
 The purchase and sale years would typically apply the "mid-month convention" and therefore only applies one-half the allowance for the month in which the purchase or sale is made.

 The depreciation allowance allowed by the IRS is one of the benefits of real estate investing that really can profit investors.
 Just bear in mind that the IRS also imposes a recapture tax to get some of those benefits back when you sell the property.